turris-cz/sentinel-minipot/tests/README.md

 For the best setup see Test setup part of this document.

-## More information
-For more information about integration testing framework see `integration\docs` folder.

 ## Dependencies
 - pyzmq
 - msgpack

 # Test setup
 Manual and integration tests requires running `Minipots` instance (see `../README.md`).